De-bya/De-bya/README.md

 <div align="center">

-If you're hiring in France for a **PFE in Data Engineering or AI/ML** , I'd love to connect.
+If you're hiring in France for a **PFE in Data or AI/ML** , I'd love to connect.

 [![Let's Connect](https://img.shields.io/badge/Let's_Connect-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/)